tlevine/desk/README.md

 These are my Arch configuration files from May 19, 2012.

+I'm also starting to use them for a laptop on November 29, 2012.

 I store most things in git repositories, but here are some things that I don't because they're big or binary.
 Make sure I back these up somehow.